john-salisbury/mooseclimate/README.md

 **Data**:
 * Spatiotemporal dataset of tree species, diameter-at-ground-level (cm), and height (cm) - *provided by SustHerb project at NTNU*
 * Spatiotemporal snow water-equivalent (SWE) and temperature (K) observations at each study site - *provided by SeNorge (Norwegian Meteorological Institute)*
+* Spatiotemporal large herbivore density data (vector data) for all municipalities in Norway - *provided by SustHerb project at NTNU*

 **Key Methods**:
 * Biomass calculations done using locally-calibrated biomass models by [Kolstad et al. (2018)](https://link.springer.com/article/10.1007/s10021-017-0202-4)